-3. When planning outreach activities, agencies use screening tools that integrate spatial, demographic, and health disparities data to understand the nature and needs of the audience such as the Task Force's recommended use of the Environmental Health Disparities Map for area assessments.
-This screening is followed by further research with local people or organizations as needed.
+3. When planning outreach activities, agencies use screening tools that integrate spatial, demographic, and health disparities data to understand the nature and needs of the audience people who may be impacted by agency decisions. such as tThe Task Force's recommended use of the Environmental Health Disparities Map to build the demographic and environmental context to guide and inform place-based activities is a key example.
+This initial screening is followed by further research with local people or and organizations as needed.